-- 3. An unconscious, breathing person is 50 metres from safety. - Enter the water, swim a 50 metre approach and tow the person 50 metres to safety.
+- 5. An unconscious, breathing person is 50 metres from safety. - Enter the water, swim a 50 metre approach and tow the person 50 metres to safety.

 The candidate will commence the rescue wearing swimwear, trousers and a long-sleeved shirt, any of which may be discarded as desired.

-A time limit of 3 minutes shall apply from the starting signal until the completion of the rescue.
+The time for this test should not exceed 3 minutes and 15 seconds from the starting signal until the completion of the tow.